 Essential Forms for Hiring Independent Contractors

 In terms of paperwork, hiring an independent contractor is less complicated than hiring a full-time employee.
 There are three key documents you need from an independent contractor: a W-9 form, a written contract, and documentation of payment information.
-In case of an IRS audit, it’s important to keep thorough documentation on your independent contractors.
+In the case of an IRS audit, it’s important to keep thorough documentation on your independent contractors.
 Learn more about each form you need, below.

 Businesses that pay independent contractors $600 or more in a given tax year must report this compensation to the IRS.
 The first step after hiring an independent contractor is to send them a copy of the W-9 Form.
 This form is used to obtain a contractor’s tax and financial information.
 Once filled out, the contractor should send the form back to you and your business.